thejayduck/dotfiles/README.md

 I tried my best to keep the appearance and shortcuts of Hyprland with my LeftWM setup.

 ### Shortcuts
-I have configured my LeftWM shortcuts to be easily operated with a single hand, providing a convenient and efficient workflow.

 **Mod Key = Super/Windows Key**